sixone11/simulation/README.md

 2. Output
    -  *_rate.bed: The overlap rate between the DMRs/non-DMRs and the tool.
-   -  AUC_results: The file that contains the value of different tools.
+   -  AUC_results: The file that contains the value of AUC.
 3. Script
-   - calculate_AUC.sh
+   - calculate_AUC.sh: The main script of calculating AUC
-   - simulationdata_overlap.py
+   - simulationdata_overlap.py: The sub script that used to calculated the overlapped rate in simulated data.
-   - calculate_AUC_all.R
+   - calculate_AUC_all.R The sub script that used to calculate the AUC.